 Iatrogenic risk factors include the care with which the doctors, hospital staff, nurses and other care providers perform.
 This includes the frequency with which hands are washed, use of antibiotics, and especially care used during invasive procedures such as intravenous administration of medication, intubation, and urine catheterization.
 Learn more about a hospital's liability for errors by staff.

 Because it's so difficult to show exactly how the infection was transmitted—only that it occurred while the inpatient was admitted—the hospital itself is the most likely to be held responsible.

 The symptoms of sepsis stemming from an acquired infection are general, body-wide inflammation, elevated heart rate, elevated respiratory rate, fever, and elevated white blood cell count (also referred to as leukocytosis).

 If an infection goes untreated and is allowed to escalate into sepsis, the potential for serious injury is substantial.
 Sepsis can lead to severe injury and damage to internal organs, and can even result in death.
 Mortality rates for sepsis range from 20% to 40%, and it is one of the major causes of death following treatment in emergency rooms and intensive care units.

-In order to bring a successful lawsuit for damages resulting from HAI and sepsis, the defendant's liability will need to be established, usually by a qualified expert medical witness (a neutral third party medical doctor) who examines the treatment situation and determines if there was compliance with the appropriate medical standard of care at every turn.
-If it is found that the infection was preventable, and that it occurred due to the negligence of a medical professional, then a lawsuit has a good chance of success, and compensation for the following kinds of losses ("damages") might be possible:
+In order to bring a successful medical malpractice lawsuit over HAI and sepsis, the defendant's liability will need to be established, usually by a qualified expert medical witness who examines the treatment situation and determines if there was compliance with the appropriate medical standard of care at every turn.
+If it is found that the infection was preventable, and that it occurred due to the negligence of a medical professional, then a lawsuit has a chance of success, and compensation for the following kinds of losses ("damages") might be possible: